Equivariant ZFA and the foundations of nominal techniques: The language of sets with atoms

 In other words, \rulefont{Equivar} states that atoms can be permuted provided we do so consistently in all parameters.
 For instance if we have proved $\phi(a,b,c)$, then \begin{itemize*} \item taking $\pi=(a\,c)$ we also know by \rulefont{Equivar} that $\phi(c,b,a)$ and \item taking $\pi=(a\,a')(b\,b')(c\,c')$ we also know by \rulefont{Equivar} that $\phi(a',b',c')$, but \item \rulefont{Equivar} does not tell us that $\phi(a,b,a)$; this may still hold, just not by equivariance because no permutation takes $(a,b,c)$ to $(a,b,a)$. \end{itemize*} \end{rmrk}

-We now come to a rather subtle observation: \begin{rmrk}[The dual nature of atoms] \rulefont{Equivar} expresses that atoms have a dual nature: \begin{itemize*} \item individually, atoms behave like pointers to themselves,\footnote{If atoms are Quine atoms as per Remark~\ref{rmrk.quine} then this is literally true, in the sense that $a=\{a\}$.} but \item collectively, atoms have the flavour of variables ranging permutatively over the set of all atoms.\footnote{This too can be made precise: see Subsection~2.6 and Lemma~4.17 of \cite{gabbay:pnlthf}.} \end{itemize*} We will continue this discussion in Remark~\ref{rmrk.already.e}. \end{rmrk}
+We now come to a rather subtle observation: \begin{rmrk}[The dual nature of atoms] \rulefont{Equivar} expresses that atoms have a dual nature: \begin{itemize*} \item individually, atoms behave like pointers to themselves --- if we think of $a$ as a pointer just to itself\footnote{If atoms are Quine atoms as per Remark~\ref{rmrk.quine} then this is literally true, in the sense that $a=\{a\}$.} --- but \item collectively, atoms have the flavour of variables ranging permutatively over the set of all atoms --- in the sense that, for example, to know that some ZFA assertion holds of a particular $a$, $b$, and $c$ is (provided these are all the atoms mentioned in our assertion) \emph{the same thing} as knowing that it holds of any three distinct atoms.\footnote{This too can be made precise: see Subsection~2.6 and Lemma~4.17 of \cite{gabbay:pnlthf}.} \end{itemize*} We will continue this discussion in Remark~\ref{rmrk.already.e}. \end{rmrk}